bhanupratapjain/distributed-kv-store/README.md

   the operation.
 - The `get` operation can be performed by both the leader or the follower.
-- In order to achieve consensus during write operation, the leader with broadcast a read lock to all the followers.
+- In order to achieve consensus during `set` operation, the leader with broadcast a read lock to all the followers.
 All the subsequent read request on any server for that particular record will wait until the the read lock is released by the leader.